sunrise-choir/flumedb-rs/README.md

 - try and implement flumelog for commitlog
 - build a simple tool that can read the offset log and shove it into a flumelog

+## Noticings

+- the log works fine just dealing in bytes.
+It doesn't need to care about deserializing stuff.
+But the views _do_ care about deserialized data.
+There isn't much you can do in a view on just raw bytes.
+But maybe there are use cases for it?
+  - a view might just be some state with an `append` method that expects a derserialized type.
+    - hashmap-view needs to be ask about the hash / key of the thing.
+    - about needs to be able to go deep into the structure of the message.
+    - feeds needs to be able to drill down to value.author
+    - first pass is that we just use serde's JSValue type and check if there's an eqivalent type in the cbor crate => it does.

 ## Braindump